North York Guide

 TTC bus routes on Lawrence Ave E

-A tranquil botanical garden adjacent to the Toronto Botanical Garden, with cherry blossom trees blooming near the water fountain and stone courtyard.
+A tranquil botanical garden adjacent to the Toronto Botanical Garden, with cherry blossom trees clustered near the water fountain and stone courtyard.
 The setting feels worlds away from the condo corridors — a serene alternative that never draws High Park-level crowds.
 Best photography spots are along the main path near the fountain, where the blossoms frame a backdrop of formal garden beds.

 What to See